Since the Grenfell Tower tragedy, fire cladding issues have had a significant impact on the construction industry and

 As a professional services group, we have both legal and consulting specialists who advise across a range of fire safety and cladding issues, both proactively and reactively depending on what support our clients need and what situation they find themselves in.

 We have full-service property development, construction, and regulatory & business defence teams who act for many developers, including most of the top 20 UK housebuilders.
 We are acutely aware of the issues and have been working with our clients to navigate the competing issues of risk control, cost control, removing personal risk, eliminating corporate manslaughter risk, advising on liabilities and pursuing recovery claims against consultants and contractors where possible.

-Our Gateley Vinden team of chartered surveyors and architects have specialist expertise in the investigation and assessment of the fire performance of buildings, together with the design, specification and implementation of rectification and remedial work where deficiencies in fire performance (or other defects) are subsequently identified.
+Our Gateley Vinden team of chartered surveyors and architects have specialist expertise in the investigation and assessment of fire cladding, together with the design, specification and implementation of rectification and remedial work where deficiencies in fire performance (or other defects) are subsequently identified.

-We support both regional and national housebuilders as well as residential developers throughout the UK.
+We support both regional and national housebuilders as well as residential developers with fire cladding issues throughout the UK.